Asset Publisher

 American Association of Neurological Surgeons (AANS)/Congress of Neurological Surgeons (CNS)

 In 2018, the American Association of Neurological Surgeons and Congress of Neurological Surgeons updated their position statement on IONM during routine spinal surgery.
 They stated that IONM, especially motor evoked potential, “is a reliable diagnostic tool for assessment of spinal cord integrity during surgery” (Level 1 evidence).
 Intraoperative motor evoked potentials may also “predict recovery in traumatic cervical spinal cord injury.”
-However, AANS and CNS the Association and Congress found no evidence that such monitoring provides a therapeutic benefit.
+However, AANS and CNS found no evidence that such monitoring provides a therapeutic benefit.
 The statement also recommends that IONM should be used when the operating surgeon believes it is warranted for diagnostic value, such as with “deformity correction, spinal instability, spinal cord compression, intradural spinal cord lesions, and when in proximity to peripheral nerves or roots.”
 In addition, they recommend spontaneous and evoked electromyography “for minimally invasive lateral retroperitoneal transpsoas approaches to the lumbar spine" and during pedicle screw insertion.

 American Association of Neuromuscular & Electrodiagnostic Medicine

 In 2023, the AANEM updated their position statement on electrodiagnostic medicine.
 The recommendations indicated that intraoperative sensory-evoked potentials have demonstrated usefulness for monitoring of spinal cord, brainstem, and brain sensory tracts.
-The AANEM stated that intraoperative somatosensory-evoked potential monitoring is recommended for select spine surgeries in which there is a risk of additional nerve root or spinal cord injury.
+The AANEM stated that intraoperative somatosensory-evoked potential monitoring is indicated for select spine surgeries in which there is a risk of additional nerve root or spinal cord injury.
 Indications for somatosensory-evoked potential monitoring may include, but are not limited to, complex, extensive, or lengthy procedures, and when mandated by hospital policy.
 However, intraoperative somatosensory-evoked potential monitoring may not be indicated for routine lumbar or cervical root decompression.

 American Clinical Neurophysiology Society